sigonze/nixos-config/README.md

 make test HOST=macbook
 ```

-Do a clean after a test command
+### Perform a local clean (typically after test command)
 ```
 make clean
 ```

-Install and rebuild noxis for another HOST than the one specified in `config.mk` file.
+### Install and rebuild nixos for another HOST than the one specified in `config.mk` file.
+Careful here your may break your installation.
+But since the update is applied after the restart, you norammly only have to choose the previous configuration to restart and to fix.
 ```
 sudo make install HOST=gaming
 ```